TopBiketoursPortugal/TopBikeToursPortugal/content/tours/coastal-route-to-santiago-compostela-stage-2.md

 tourtype: Walking
 meta:
   title: " Coastal route to Santiago Compostela: Stage 2"
-  description: "Walk towards Santiago using the Portuguese coastal path.
-Cross
-    sunny and seaside areas such as Póvoa, Esposende, Vila Praia de âncora, Caminha and Bayona.
-Have a delight with the famous Arcade's oysters in VIgo.
+  description: "Cross sunny and seaside areas such as Póvoa, Esposende, Vila Praia
+    de âncora, Caminha and Bayona.
+Have a delight with the famous Arcade's oysters in VIgo. "
-    "
   keywords: Portuguese Coastal route to Santiago Compostela
   robots: INDEX
 groupSizeMin: -2